SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Related Works

 \subsection{Self-supervised learning}

-Self-supervised learning learns useful feature representations from data with the help of pretext tasks.
-Recently, many pretext tasks coupled with adversarial training have been introduced~\cite{chen2019self}.
-The motivation for using self-supervised learning is to: (1) prevent discriminator forgetting~\cite{thanh2020catastrophic}; (2) improve training stability~\cite{mao2019mode}; (3) and ensure high quality of images generated~\cite{tran2019self}.
-The self-supervision techniques rely on pretext tasks on geometric transformations (e.g., prediction on rotated images\cite{chen2019self}, corrupted images~\cite{huang2020fx}, GAN-induced transformations~\cite{patel2021lt}, or a deshuffling task that predicts the shuffled orders~\cite{baykal2020deshufflegan}) to increase the discriminator's representation power.
-Unlike the aforementioned methods, we incorporate segmentation-based self-supervised learning coupled with the Cut-and-Paste GAN to obtain high-quality segmentation masks.
+Self-supervised learning belongs to unsupervised learning, which learns useful feature representations from unlabeled data with the help of pretext tasks.
+It helps reduce the enormous data collection and annotation cost~\cite{9803869,app12189213}.
+The traditional way to do this is to give the model some pretext tasks to solve.
+In this way, the networks learn good feature representations with the help of pseudo labels created by the pretext tasks \cite{9770283}.
+Recently, many pretext tasks and adversarial training have been introduced~\cite{chen2019self,huang2020fx,patel2021lt,9869893,baykal2020deshufflegan}.
+The motivation for using self-supervised learning in GANs is to: (1) prevent discriminator forgetting~\cite{thanh2020catastrophic}; (2) improve training stability~\cite{mao2019mode}; (3) and ensure high quality of images generated~\cite{tran2019self}.
+The self-supervision techniques rely on pretext tasks on geometric transformations (e.g., prediction on rotated images\cite{chen2019self}, corrupted images~\cite{huang2020fx}, GAN-induced transformations~\cite{patel2021lt}, clustering representations~\cite{9869893}, or a deshuffling task that predicts the shuffled orders~\cite{baykal2020deshufflegan}) to increase the discriminator's representation power.
+These self-supervised tasks may not work well for segmentation due to the inherent differences between the classification and segmentation tasks.
+In addition to this, image generation for segmentation requires GANs to capture contextual information between the foreground object and the background, which can be complicated in the absence of relevant visual representations.
+Unlike the aforementioned methods, we incorporate segmentation using self-supervised learning coupled with the Cut-and-Paste GAN to obtain high-quality segmentation masks.
 Most importantly, with our self-supervised approach, no extra care is needed to deal with the trivial solutions prevalent in compositional generative models.